qaware/test-shard-maven-plugin/readme.md

 ## Getting started

-To include this plugin just add, it to the pom.xml of your project
+To include this plugin just add the following code snippet to the pom.xml of your project
 ```
 <project>
 	...